 Unfortunately, innocent people are often recruited into high demand groups during a vulnerable time in their lives and come under the group’s mind control (or psychological manipulation).
 These groups offer “black and white” answers to life and they prey on people’s fears.

-NOTE: If you have a mate in one of these groups, or who is getting involved, it is very important to make sure you have separate bank accounts, if at all possible.
+NOTE: If you have a mate in one of these groups, or who is getting involved, it is very important to make sure you have separate bank accounts, if possible.
 Many have told us how their mate took money out for the group, without letting them know, or cleaned out the bank account, or retirement savings.

 Loyalty and Love Transferred to the Group: